agiledeveloper86/lostandfounddemo/docPod3/readmePod3.txt

 local/lib/Model-->Item.php-->create it.
                           -->creating Model_User child from Model_Table parent.
+                          -->adding table from db.
                           -->adding fields to the Table.
                           -->use of type.
                -->User.php-->create it.
                           -->creating Model_User child from Model_Table parent.
+                          -->adding table from db.
                           -->adding fields to the Table.
                           -->use of mandatory.
                           -->use of display.